The BONEMORE study

 Why is this study important?

 Osteoporosis and fragility fractures are a major public health problem worldwide.
 Fragility fractures result in major functional impairments and suffering, while worldwide medical care costs skyrocket every year.
-Osteoporosis is very common in elderly populations (women and men) and particularly in women.
+Osteoporosis is very common in the older population (women and men) and particularly in women.

 Study designs